 How much does a Charge Nurse earn in the United States?
-The average Charge Nurse salary in the United States is $85,000 as of October 31, 2018, but the range typically falls between $78,935 and $94,506.
+The average Charge Nurse salary in the United States is $85,472 as of January 31, 2019, but the range typically falls between $79,376 and $95,029.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.